jfma-USTC/2DHMM/README.md

 # 2DHMM
-Every important c++/script/result files in 2DHMM expriment will be stored in this repo
+Every important c++/script/result files in 2DHMM expriment is stored in this repo.

-The first pdf version of kaldi introduction is in the root path of this repo, named "kaldi单音素训练整体框架.pdf".

 Feature extract scripts are stored in directory 'feature_extract'